gydata5/sqlalchemy-challenge/README.md

 climate_analysis.ipynb: A Jupyter Notebook demonstrating the querying and analysis of weather data.

-app.py (TBD): A Flask application for serving the analyzed data and visualizations through a web interface.
+app.py: A Flask application for serving the analyzed data and visualizations through a web interface.

 Resources/: Contains the SQLite database (hawaii.sqlite) used in the project.

-Images/: A directory for saving visualizations generated during the analysis.
+# Requirements
+Before running the project, ensure that you have the following installed:

+Python 3.x
+pip (Python package manager)
+Flask
+SQLAlchemy
+SQLite (or another database system of your choice, though SQLite is the default)

 # Running the Analysis